stevecooperorg/courseradatascienceCourse3Week4/README.md

 </td>
 </tr>
 </table>
 Generally in R, `cbind` (column bind) can be used to add columns to an existing table.
-Here, we use `cbind` with a function which reads a data file (say, total x-axis acceleration), produces the mean and standard deviation, and `cbind`s to a frame, resulting in the original frame but with the two new summary variables.
+Here, we use `cbind` with a function which reads a data file (say, total x-axis acceleration), produces the mean and standard deviation, and uses `cbind` to add the two summary values to the data frame `x`.
 By calling several times, we produce our summary table with mean/sd pairs.

 ``` r
 cbindMeanSd <- function(x, nameFragment, prefix) {